U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How much U.S. electricity is generated from renewable energy?

-Most renewable-generated electricity is from hydropower
+Most electricity generated from renewable sources comes from hydropower

 - Almost all hydroelectric capacity was built before the mid-1970s, and much of it is located at dams operated by federal agencies.

 - Biomass waste is mostly municipal solid waste or gases from landfills that are burned in waste-to-energy power plants.